Blog Post by Plant Chicago Intern Margaret Knap

 Over the course of eight weeks, I interviewed seven businesses and walked through filling out the ‘Your Stuff’ assessment section of the toolkit with each of them.
 I interviewed a flower shop, a bakery and deli, a sign making business, a meat market, a glass and window company, an organic liqueur start-up, and a mortgage brokerage.

 The takeaways from my interviews, which echoed Jonathan’s article, were: first, small businesses are strapped for time and money.
 While they want to do the ‘right thing’, they likely won’t pay into a circular system if that takes away from their already slim profit margins.
 Currently, the City of Chicago provides few to no commercial recycling options.
 To recycle or compost, businesses would have to contract with another company and likely pay steep prices.
 They would like to partner with suppliers who have sustainable business models, but they are scarce in many markets.
 Furthermore, in the views of many of these businesses, certain circular practices have not proven themselves.
 All of these factors individually, let alone combined, pose considerable challenges to implementing circular economy practices.
 Yet, I noticed that people and businesses are curious about the topic and open to reconsideration if they see more benefits.
 Some owners have incentives to take small circular actions.
 Others have the inner drive and are searching for reasons to participate.
 All could benefit from measurable goals and accountability.
-To read more about the challenges and opportunities for each of the businesses I interviewed, check out this more detailed report.

 At present Plant Chicago is working hard to streamline the Circular Economy for Small Business Toolkit, while not compromising on content.
 Part of why we’ve been able to analyze and start crafting a better product is thanks to feedback from many small businesses in Chicago.
 If you or someone who you know is a small business owner or interested in helping small businesses achieve circular economy objectives, feel free to reach out to email@example.com.